hojinYang/spotify_recSys_challenge_2018/readme.md

 This project is an automatic playlist continuation(APC) system implemented using Tensorflow.
 The main algorithm we use is Denoising Autoencoders which reconstructs original playlists from an input of corrupted ones.
-In additon, we apply Character-level convolutional networks to playlist-title based music recommendation.
+In additon, we apply Character-level convolutional neural networks to playlist-title based music recommendation.

 The charateristics of our model are as follows: